nio-blocks/signal_list_splitter/README.md

 Outputs
 -------
-- **default**: Same input signals but split each signal into its own list.
+- **default**: Same as the incoming signal list but split into individual signals.

 Commands
 --------